juhasev/sample-ninja-help/project-dashboard.md

 - **Profile terminations** Total number of panelists terminated because of Profile not being suitable for a particular project.
 Mouse over to see percent from started.
 - **Quality terminations** Total number of panelists terminated due to quality.
 Mouse over to see percent from started.
 - **Duplicate terminations** Total number of panelists terminated due to duplicate.
 Mouse over to see percent from started.
-- **Security terminations** Total number of panelists terminated due to duplicate.
+- **Security terminations** Total number of panelists terminated due to security check like **out of country**.
 Mouse over to see percent from started.

 ### Statistics under chart
 - **Routed in** Total number of panelists routed into this project from other projects.